 Yes, if you have any questions please get in touch with Euan Bell: firstname.lastname@example.org

 How much money can each team win?

 Each team can win up to £1,500 in monthly grants.
-The overall programme winner will be awarded the Grand Prize of £5,000.
+The overall programme winner will be awarded the Programme Prize of £5,000.

 Meet the Alumni

-DASH Rides are here to get things moving!
-It is a fast and easy e-bike subscription service that aims to change the way the world moves for good.
-They believe that businesses can empower their employees with a cost-efficient, healthy, and carbon-busting way to travel.
+DASH Rides is a fast and easy e-bike subscription service that aims to change the way the world moves for good.
+The service lets businesses empower their employees by giving them easy access to a cost-efficient, healthy and carbon-busting way to travel.